 Think about texture.
 Texture and flavor work together to make our palates happy.
 Think about healthy crunch: sunflower seeds, sliced almonds, wasabi peas, radishes or carrots.
 You can also try a crisp salad with chickpeas, cucumber and celery.
 To indulge a bit, make Parmesan crisps.
 All you have to do is grate Parmesan onto a non-stick pan liner or parchment paper placed on a cookie sheet and bake at 375 F for 5-7 minutes.
 It's a great way to add crunch and a gourmet touch.

 Vary your protein.
 How many salads with grilled chicken have you eaten in your life?
 If you're like me, you've eaten quite a few.
-Upgrade your protein and try a salad with grilled steak.
+Upgrade your protein with this salad that has tuna and hard-boiled eggs.
 Or, use your imagination and give your salads an exotic flair.
 Use chickpeas in an updated take on the Caesar salad.
 Black beans go well in in a Southwest salad, and Great Northern beans add delicate, delicious flavor to an Italian salad.
 You don't have to cook canned beans, and they provide both protein and fiber to keep you full.